Ethnic groups in London: White population of London

-Black population of London
+Afro-Caribbean and African population of London

-At the 2021 census, the total Black population of London stood at 1.5 million This is a rise of 1.8% from the 2011 census, when the population stood at 990,000.
+At the 2021 census, the total Afro-Caribbean and African population of London stood at 1.5 million This is a rise of 1.8% from the 2011 census, when the population stood at 990,000.

-Inner London and Outer London have a near-equal black population.
-The 2011 census is the first time that the black population in Outer London has overtaken that of Inner London:
+Inner London and Outer London have a near-equal Afro-Caribbean and African population.
+The 2011 census is the first time that the Afro-Caribbean and African population population in Outer London has overtaken that of Inner London: